sardisnetwork/blockchain-core/README.md

 ### Resource Support
 - Projects or developers that have received investment and support from Sardis have not only the opportunity to get official news report, but also can apply for marketing service packages and promote their projects globally.
 - High-quality projects can participate in Sardis global roadshows for free.
-- Huobi ventures Sardis fund will open up ecological resources to high-potential developers, matching the win-win cooperation between developers and our ecological partners.
+- Sardis fund will open up ecological resources to high-potential developers, matching the win-win cooperation between developers and our ecological partners.

 ### Participate in Test Environment of Sardis

 #### Official Website
-www.sardisnetwork.com
+mysardis.com

 Public Testnet
 chainid 11612